yktoo/yktoo.com/content/blog/posts/0246/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/3z2jsr7c8s4c3119.jpg" "Smart Hub: On TV." >}}

-If you've specified your ISP and location during the {{< a "0243" "setup procedure" >}}, the device can download and display the TV guide.
+If you've specified your ISP and location during the [setup procedure](0243), the device can download and display the TV guide.
 You can browse channels while watching live video from the currently selected source.

 ### Panel three: Films and TV Shows